About LLCLS

 History

 Link-Link Club Lecture Series (LLCLS) began in 2014 when artist Sarah Conarro moved from Alaska to New York.
-Eager to make true connections in her new hometown, Sarah developed a community-driven project that circumvents the often-stuffy ‘artist talk’ and ever-present ‘small talk.’
-She wanted a new kind of ‘talk’- one that would bring people together while supporting critical and creative inquiry that everyone experiences on a daily level.
-Sarah kicked off LLCLS with two rules: lecturers must talk about a topic outside their field of expertise, and they must invite friends to join as audience members.
-To decentralize herself, past lecturers also invite future lecturers.
+Eager to make true connections in her new hometown, Sarah developed a community-driven project that circumvents the often-stuffy 'artist talk' and ever-present 'small talk.'
+She wanted a new kind of 'talk'- one that would bring people together while supporting critical and creative inquiry that everyone experiences on a daily level.
+Sarah and Julian Bozeman kicked off LLCLS with two rules: lecturers must talk about a topic outside their field of expertise, and they must invite friends to join as audience members.
+To decentralize themselves, past lecturers also invite future lecturers.
+The project is headquartered at Dreamers Welcome in Brooklyn, a live/work space they run together.